 Year Ended December 31,

-2022 2021 2020
+2023 2022 2021

-Related party revenue \$ 55,333 \$ 77,882 \$ 87,368
+Related party revenue \$ 4,417 \$ 55,333 \$ 77,882

-For the year ended December 31, 2022, the Company recognized collaboration and license revenue of \$55.3 million primarily related to reimbursable R&D activities associated with the performance obligation under the Amended Collaboration Agreement under which Merck is providing significantly less annual R&D funding than it had provided through March 31, 2022.
-Revenue recognized related to the reimbursable R&D activities was recognized using the cost-based input model related to R&D activities.
+For the years ended December 31, 2023 and 2022, the Company recognized collaboration and license revenue primarily related to reimbursable R&D activities associated with the performance obligation under the Amended Collaboration Agreement under which Merck is providing significantly less annual R&D funding than it had provided through March 31, 2022.
+Related party revenue related to the reimbursable R&D activities was recognized using the cost-based input model related to R&D activities.

-For the year ended December 31, 2021, the Company recognized collaboration and license revenue of \$77.9 million primarily related to reimbursable R&D activities associated with the performance obligation for the two-year extension period through March 31, 2021 under the Original Collaboration Agreement and from April 1, 2021 through December 31, 2021 under the Amended Collaboration Agreement, all of which were recognized using the cost-based input model.
+For the year ended December 31, 2021, the Company recognized collaboration and license revenue primarily related to reimbursable R&D activities associated with the performance obligation for the two-year extension period through March 31, 2021 under the Original Collaboration Agreement and from April 1, 2021 through December 31, 2021 under the Amended Collaboration Agreement, all of which were recognized using the cost-based input model.